-Backed by a team of PR specialists, expert writers and certified designers, Pressfarm can help you generate publicity for your Kickstarter campaign.
-With a professional press release, some winning guest posts and an eye-catching media kit, you can capture attention among your target audience.
+Backed by a team of PR specialists, expert writers, and certified designers, Pressfarm can help you generate publicity for your Kickstarter campaign.
+With a professional press release, some winning guest posts, and an eye-catching media kit, you can capture the attention of your target audience.

 In addition to creating quality content for you, Pressfarm has also developed a distribution strategy that has proven successful for hundreds of brands in different industries.
 By submitting your content to the right media outlets and startup directories, the experts at Pressfarm can ensure your brand ranks in relevant search results.